The ASCE Bylaws

 (C) Prepare a list of duly nominated candidates.

-(D) Request the Secretary to submit by May 1 a copy of the ballot, for identification purposes, duly stamped to show it is an official ballot, to each of the voting Members in good standing.
-The voting Members in good standing shall mark the ballots with their selection of as many candidates as the total of members of the Board of Directors and return the voted ballots to the Secretary, or any other member of the Tellers Committee designated by the Board, by June 15.
-On or before June 30, the Secretary shall deliver to the Tellers Committee the envelopes received from the Members.
+(D) Request the Secretary to submit by May 1 a copy of the ballot to each of the voting Members in good standing.
+The voting Members in good standing shall mark the ballots with their selection of as many candidates as the total of members of the Board of Directors and return the voted ballots to the Secretary, or any member designated by the Board to run the election, by June 15.
+The member who runs the election should submit a report to the Secretary and the Nominating Committee on or before June 30.
+The Secretary and the Nominating Committee shall deliver the results of the election no later than the next Board meeting after June 30.

 (F) In election years, prepare a report to the Members Meeting, to be circulated by the Board and placed as the first item on the agenda.
 At such Members’ Meeting, the President shall declare elected the candidates in order of the votes received by each, who shall take possession then, or if not present at the Meeting, both those present and absent shall be declared in office and hold their respective offices for the term of two years and until their successors are elected and take office.

-(iii) Committee Governance: Unless otherwise provided by the Board of Directors, the provisions in these Bylaws applicable to the meetings of the Board of Directors will be applicable as well to any of these committees.
-The President and the Secretary, as well as a Member selected by each of the slates contained in the voting ballots, or in the absence thereof an independent person not a Member designated freely by the Board of Directors, shall be ex-officio members of all committees designated by the Board of Directors.
-None of the members of the Nominating or Tellers Committee may engage in public or in writing in partisan politics in support of any candidate for the Board of Directors.
+VI (iii) Committee Governance: Unless otherwise provided by the Board of Directors, the provisions in these Bylaws applicable to the meetings of the Board of Directors will be applicable as well to any of these committees.
+The President and the Secretary, or in the absence thereof an independent person not a Member designated freely by the Board of Directors, shall be ex-officio members of all committees designated by the Board of Directors.
+None of the members of the Nominating Committee may engage in public or in writing in partisan politics in support of any candidate for the Board of Directors.

 ARTICLE VII: THE OFFICERS.
 The Officers of the Association shall consist of a President, to be elected in the Directors Elections Mail Vote, a Vice President, a Secretary, and a Treasurer.
 The Secretary and the Treasurer shall be elected by majority vote of the Board of Directors, at the Regular Meeting of the Board of Directors to be held immediately upon the Board’s election.
 The terms of office of the Secretary and Treasurer shall be two years, respectively.
 These Officers shall enjoy the following powers: